vangberg/librevox/README.md

     end

-You can also use the commands defined in `Librevox::Command`, which, to avoid namespace clashes, are wrapped in the `api` command:
+You can also use the commands defined in `Librevox::Command`, which, to avoid namespace clashes, are accessed through the `api` object:

     session do
       answer
-      api :status
+      api.status
     end

 They can be used in conjunction with applications, and do also take a block,